 Income Tax Rebate: Meaning

-In simple terms, you can say an Income tax rebate is a form of a refund on tax which you need to pay to the income tax department.
+In simple terms, an Income tax rebate is a form of a refund on tax which you need to pay to the income tax department.
 You can avail of the rebate in your income tax if you have paid more than you owe to the government.

-If you want to claim your income tax rebate, you should file your income tax return within the time prescribed by the government and compute your tax liability accurately.
+If you want to claim your income tax rebate, you should file your income tax return within the time the government prescribes and compute your tax liability accurately.

 The basic exemption limit from tax payment is ₹2,50,000.
 You will be liable to pay income tax if your income exceeds this limit.

 This section provides the benefit of your tax liability if your taxable income in a financial year is not more than ₹5,00,000.
-It ultimately means that if your taxable income exceeds the limit of ₹5,00,000, you will not be eligible to receive any tax benefit under this section.
+It ultimately means that if your taxable income exceeds the limit of ₹5,00,000, you will not be eligible for any tax benefit under this section.

 Who is Eligible to Avail Income Tax Rebate Under Section 87A?

-The Union Budget 2022 did not alter the provisions of section 87A.
+The Union Budget 2023 has altered the provisions of section 87A.
 Individuals who satisfy the below-mentioned eligibility criteria can avail of the rebate under section 87A of The Income Tax Act.

-- Senior resident citizens over 60 but less than 80 can avail of the rebate under this section.
+2. Senior residents over 60 but under 80 can avail of the rebate under this section.

-- Only those individuals whose net taxable income does not exceed ₹5,00,000 (after deductions under sections 80C, 80D, and as specified under Chapter VI-A) but before adding the health and education cess of 4%.
+3. Only those individuals whose net taxable income does not exceed ₹5,00,000 (after deductions under sections 80C, 80D, and as specified under Chapter VI-A), and ₹7,00,000 in the new regime (without deductions) but before adding the health and education cess of 4%.

 Steps to Calculate Tax Rebate Under Section 87A